Q1. What is the SA Live Music Club?

 1 Oct – 30 Sept the following year

-For people completing the Program, your first Membership period starts on the actual date of your “Big Gig” final concert and finishes six months after the end of that quarter.
-For example, if you do Round 48 the Concert will be on 14 April 2019, in the quarter ending 30 June 2019.
-Therefore your first ‘six’ months membership will start on 14 April 2019 and end on 31 Dec 2019 (over 8 months later).
-From then on, if you decide to continue, your membership year will be from 1 Jan to 31 Dec.
+Your membership period starts on the day you join and finishes 12 months after the end of that quarter.
+For example, if you joined on 14 April in the quarter ending 30 June, your twelve months membership would start on 14 April and end on 30 June the following year (ie. over 14 months later).
+From then on, if you decide to continue, your membership year will be from 1 July to 30 June the following year.

 Q11.
 I’ve just paid my annual subscription, but my membership card says my next renewal date is less than 12 months away.
 Why haven’t I got 12 months?